Learn how to make a sourdough starter from scratch with step by step instructions and day by day pictures!

 Fed as the previous day.

 I decided to do a float test, and my starter passed!
-At this point my starter was ready to be baked with.
+At this point I had an active starter, and it was ready to be baked with.

 So I put some of the starter in a larger jar and fed it with enough flour and water to make 1 cup of starter (240 grams) so I could bake with it.